Kody1/Vortex-docs/docs.md

 # Enums

-This section provides documentation on GrowBot enums.
-Below, you will find tables that represent all the enums available in the GrowBot Lua API.
+This section provides documentation on Vortex enums.
+Below, you will find tables that represent all the enums available in the Vortex Lua API.

 - Quick links
   - [game_packet_type enum](#game_packet_type-enum)